Asafbs94/PullPal/README.md

 IGNORED_AUTHORS: A comma-separated list of authors to ignore.

+IGNORED_FILE_TYPES: List of igonred file types to avoid review.

-LOG_PATH: Log path
+LOG_PATH: Log path.

-LOG_LEVEL: Requested log level for logging
+LOG_LEVEL: Requested log level for logging.

-PRINT_TO_CONSOLE: BOOLEAN eithr print or not to the console
+PRINT_TO_CONSOLE: BOOLEAN eithr print or not to the console.

 ## Run the Script 🏃‍♂️